Methadone Clinic Boyne Falls, MI

 Bear River Health At Walloon Lake

-Bear River Health At Walloon Lake is a methadone clinic in Boyne Falls, MI situated in Charlevoix County at 2594 Springvale Road, 49713 zip code area that also includes suboxone treatment services.
+Bear River Health At Walloon Lake is a methadone clinic in Boyne Falls, Michigan located at 2594 Springvale Road, 49713 zip code.
 Bear River Health At Walloon Lake provides relapse prevention from naltrexone and naltrexone administration.
-In addition, Bear River Health At Walloon Lake provides domestic violence services, transportation assistance and early intervention for HIV.
+Also, Bear River Health At Walloon Lake provides early intervention for HIV, recovery coaches and case management.
 Bear River Health At Walloon Lake includes opioid treatment for young adults and adults.
-Bear River Health At Walloon Lake also provides detox treatment that includes: benzodiazepines detoxification, opioid detox and cocaine detoxification.
+Bear River Health At Walloon Lake also provides detox treatment that consists of: methamphetamines detoxification, opioid detox and alcohol detox.

 Call (866) 434-2077 for 24/7 help with treatment.